 It may come as a surprise since the name of the shark is blue shark, but it is not blue all the way.
 Its undersides are white in color and can be visibly seen from below.

 But you will be interested to know they have quite a range of beautiful shades on their bodies.
-If you see them up close, they have a dark blue upper body, a vibrant blue coloring on the sides, and a white belly.
-This streak of different colors helps the shark in hiding itself from its predators and sneaking up on its prey.
+If you see them up close, they have a dark blue upper body, vibrant blue coloring on the sides, and a white belly.
+This streak of different colors helps the shark hide itself from its predators and sneak up on its prey.